 - Our plans include prescription drug coverage, making them a one-stop shop for all your healthcare needs, so you get an all-in-one plan with just one card

-Second, Aspire is a coordinated care plan designed by leading local doctors and medical specialists to maintain and/or improve the health of our members.
-It’s a community plan just for you.
+- Aspire is a coordinated care plan designed by leading local doctors and medical specialists to maintain and/or improve the health of our members.
+It’s a community plan just for you

-Third, we don’t just fill in the gaps of what Medicare doesn’t cover, like deductibles and co-insurance.
-Instead, our coordinated team of healthcare providers administers all of your care including hospital, medical, and prescription drug coverage.
+- We don’t just fill in the gaps of what Medicare doesn’t cover, like deductibles and co-insurance.
+Instead, our coordinated team of healthcare providers administers all of your care including hospital, medical, and prescription drug coverage

 Finally, Medicare supplement premiums can vary widely and typically do not cover prescription drugs or other additional benefits, such as transportation, gym membership, chiropractic, and acupuncture.
 With a Medicare Advantage plan such as ours, premiums are generally lower and remain the same regardless of your age and health history.

 Can I continue to see my doctor?